ooples/pine_script_docs/source/concepts/Repainting.rst

 Whatever your design decisions are, if you publish your script, you should explain them to traders so they can understand how your script behaves.

-Let's explore some of the causes of repainting, and discuss solutions when they exist.
 We will survey three broad categories of repainting causes:

 - Historical vs realtime calculations